 - To transfer in securities from other counter-parties into your Margin Account, kindly contact your FA/TR for assistance.

 - To transfer in your securities from CDP into your Margin Account, visit any of our Phillip Investor Centres here with your NRIC or contact your FA/TR for assistance.
-Please note CDP transfer charges are $10.70 per counter. which will be deducted from your trading account.
+Please note CDP transfer charges are $10 per counter (subject to GST) which will be deducted from your trading account.

 As Bond Financing involves the use of leverage, your portfolio may experience higher volatility due to magnified gains and losses.

 When your collateral value falls below the required maintenance margin, you may be subjected to a margin call.
 This means you may potentially lose more than your initial investment in the event of adverse price declines or in cases of bond defaults.

 Learn more on the required maintenance margin and margin calls in our Information Sheet.